 German Alpine Club Hut, Section Isartal

-The Lorea hut is named after the Loreakopf Peak; its so-called “local” mountain.
-You will not find a caretaker or landlord at the Lorea Hut; for it is a self catering mountain refuge hut, accessible only from June to the end of September with the aid of a key from the Alpine Association.
-Once there, you will find 20 mattresses in dormitory style accommodation, a kitchen, communal room and laundry room.
+The Lorea-Hütte is named after the Loreakopf peak.
+You will not find a caretaker or landlord at the hut since it is a self-catering mountain hut, accessible only from June to the end of September with the aid of a key from the Alpine Club.
+Once there, you will find 20 mattresses in dormitory-style accommodation, a kitchen, communal room and laundry room.
 Food, however, is not offered and visitors will have to be satisfied with the provisions they have brought themselves.
-The surrounding landscapes are powerful: the Lorea Hut, also known as the Otto-Reinhardt-Hut, is located on a long grassy ridge above the Loreaalm and offers splendid views of the surrounding mountains.
+The surrounding landscapes are powerful: the Lorea-Hütte, also known as the Otto-Reinhardt-Hütte, is located on a long grassy ridge above the Loreaalm and offers splendid views of the surrounding mountains.

 From Fernstein, south-west of the Fernpass, in 3 hours